anywhichway/lmdb-cluster/README.md

 # lmdb-cluster
-A clustered version of lmdb that supports a REST API with sockets planned.
+A clustered version of lmdb that supports an HTTP API with sockets planned.

 LMDB functionality for put, get, remove, and range queries with versions is supported.